nosaboy/notes-for-usaco.guide/Longest Increasing Subsequence DP Gold.md

+## Usage
+- Find LIS in O(nlogn)
+- Longest non-decreasing subsequence
+    - LIS except we can use same numbers in a sequence
+    - Just modify the inequalities of code for LIS
+- Number of longest increasing subsequences
 **Example 1:** https://cses.fi/problemset/task/1145
 Given an array of integers, calculate longest increasing subsequence.

 O(n^2) solution: For every i we calculate LIS that ends at position i.
 The LIS that ends at i is
 $dp[i] = max(dp[j])+1$ if $j < i$ and $a[j] < a[i].$ In other words, we are ending at position i at value $a[i]$ so we want the previous $a[j]$ that is smaller than $a[i]$ and has the longest subsequence already.
 Then we just add $a[i]$ to the end of the sequence.

+Remember, we must first set every dp value to 1 since the smallest LIS ending at i is just $a[i]$ itself.

-**NOTE:** We can also restore the sequence by implementing parent array(pointing to previous element that had max dp)
+**NOTE:** We can also restore the sequence by implementing parent array $p[n]$ which points to previous element that gave the max $dp[j]$ for valid $j$.

 ## Fast Solution to Calculation LIS in O(nlogn)
 ### Smart Way